This article addresses some of the frequently asked questions in Product Mapper.

 - URL: Link clicks, page views, etc

-4. Are radio buttons trackable?
+- Are radio buttons trackable?

-Yes, trackable using Tag UI Elements.
+Yes, radio buttons are trackable using Tag UI Elements.

-5. How do you tag/track a model?
+How do you tag/track a model?

-- [some work needed by engineering to send the modules and features]
+- In PX, build your Product Tree and Hierarchy as needed [some work needed by the engineering team to send the modules and features]

-- In CS, Use filters to get at the data you need.
+- In CS, use filters to get at the data you need.

-7. Can we get historical matches if a feature is created after a few months?
+Can we get historical matches if a feature is created after a few months?